jerrychangusa/APCSA/codelab.md

 8. Print the result of the move by calling **printPoints**

 ## Checkpoint 7: Continue the Game
 Add a for loop to the main method to ensure that 30 turns can be played.
-Be sure to print the turn number before each turn.
+Remember to print the turn number before each turn.

 ## Checkpoint 8: Determine Winner
 Within the for loop, check the life points for each player.
 If any life points are lost, be sure to reset that player's energy points before the next turn.